Neon-burning process

 The neon-burning process is a set of nuclear fusion reactions that take place in evolved massive stars with at least 8 Solar masses.
 Neon burning requires high temperatures and densities (around 1.2 billion K or 100 keV and 4 billion kg/m^{3}).

+Process

+Formulae

 At such high temperatures photodisintegration becomes a significant effect, so some neon nuclei decompose, absorbing 4.73 MeV and releasing alpha particles.
 This free helium nucleus can then fuse with neon to produce magnesium, releasing 9.316 MeV.